jhaemin/prismap/README.md

 Prismap, which stands for Prisma Map and Pluralize, automatically maps and pluralizes Prisma schema to match conventional database names with JavaScript/TypeScript naming conventions.

+> Currently it doesn't support enum.
+If your Prisma schema contains enums, the result would be broken.

 ## Key Feautres

 * Map table names to PascalCase.